JohnaDev/portfolio/README.md

 **Overview:**
 **Little Ones** is a baby sleep and parenting app that provides expert routines, sleep tracking, and personalized advice.
 It also features two key social components:
-- A **community feed** where parents and consultants can post updates, share experiences, and comment.
+- A community feed where parents and consultants can post updates, share experiences, and comment.
-- A **private chat system** for one on one communication between parents and certified consultants.
+- A private chat system for one on one communication between parents and certified consultants.

 **Key Contributions:**
-- Rebuilt major app components using **Jetpack Compose** and a modular architecture.
+- Rebuilt major app components using Jetpack Compose and modular architecture.
-- Developed a **social feed** supporting posts, comments, and media uploads with real time updates.
+- Developed a social feed supporting posts, comments, and media uploads with real time updates.
-- Implemented a **private chat and messaging system** using **Firebase Firestore**, **Realtime Database**, and **Firebase Authentication**.
+- Implemented a private chat and messaging system using Firebase Firestore, Realtime Database, and Firebase Authentication.
-- Integrated **Firebase Cloud Messaging** for notifications and engagement.
+- Integrated Firebase Cloud Messaging for notifications and engagement.
-- Collaborated with product and UX teams to ensure a seamless user experience aligned with **Material Design 3**.
+- Collaborated with product and UX teams to ensure a seamless user experience aligned with Material Design 3.

 ---